wintercms/winter/modules/system/assets/ui/docs/inspector.md

 # Inspector control

-Inspector is a visual configuration tool that is used in several places of October back-end.
+Inspector is a visual configuration tool that is used in several places of Winter back-end.
 The most known usage of Inspector is the CMS components configuration feature, but Inspector is not limited with the CMS.
 In fact, it's a universal tool that can be used with any element on a back-end page.

 The Inspector loads the configuration schema from an inspectable element, builds the user interface, and writes values entered by users back to the inspectable element.
 The first version of Inspector was supporting only a few scalar value types - strings and Booleans, without an option to edit any complex data.

 The current version of Inspector allows to edit any imaginable data structures, including cases where users create enumerable data elements right in the Inspector interface.